arouyan/lakeFS/docs/setup/index.md

 ---
 layout: default
-title: Setup lakeFS
+title: Set up lakeFS
-description:
+description: Learn how to set up lakeFS in a few easy steps.
-nav_order: 15
+nav_order: 10
 has_children: true
 ---